ljubon/pull-bot-infra/README.md

 IaC implementation for self-hosting pull bot on AWS.

+It uses a Docker image (latest tag) built from <https://github.com/ljubon/pull> which has a fix to have a GitHub App different then `pull[bot]` which allows us to adjust GitHub App name with providing `.env` file.

+The current implementation allows us one instance/deploy of pull-bot-infra which will use the given GitHub App.

+The PR to upstream: <https://github.com/wei/pull/pull/588>

 ## AWS information

 The infrastructure will be deployed to the `gross-devops-$env` account on AWS.